Pompeo tells Trudeau U.S. focused on release of two Canadians in China

 OTTAWA (Reuters) - U.S. Secretary of State Mike Pompeo on Thursday assured Canadian Prime Minister Justin Trudeau that American officials were working to free two Canadian men who have been held by China since late last year.

-The pair, now facing espionage charges, were detained after Canadian police picked up Huawei Technologies Co Chief Financial Officer Meng Wanzhou in Vancouver last December on a U.S. arrest warrant.
+The pair, now facing espionage charges, were detained after Canadian police picked up Huawei Technologies Co HWT.UL Chief Financial Officer Meng Wanzhou in Vancouver last December on a U.S. arrest warrant.

 Trudeau’s government has pressed Washington to do more for the men.
 Pompeo said U.S. President Donald Trump had raised the case directly with Chinese President Xi Jinping during a meeting in late June.